phnmnl/container-scp-aspera/README.md

 This MetaboLights Downloader is deprecated and will be removed in future versions of PhenoMeNal, please use the W4M-based [MetaboLights-Downloader](https://portal.phenomenal-h2020.eu/app-library/mtbls-dwnld) instead.

-MTBLS Downloader is present on all PhenoMeNal Galaxy instances on deployed Cloud Research Environments, under the Transfer category in the tool bar to the left of the screen.
+MTBLS Downloader is present on all PhenoMeNal Galaxy instances on deployed Cloud Research Environments, under the Data Transfer category in the tool bar to the left of the screen.
 No installation is needed hence on PhenoMeNal Cloud Research Environments.

 For local individual installation: